PlaybackTimer

 Why the playback speed formula stays on the calculator page

 Use the playback speed formula when you want to check the math by hand: divide the original runtime by the playback speed to get the new runtime.
-The calculator is still the faster way to compare multiple speed options and mixed inputs.
+The calculator is still the faster way to compare multiple speed options for video, audio, podcast, and audiobook sessions.

 T.res = T.init / velocity